Table of Contents

 When do I need an inbound agreement?

 You need an inbound agreement whenever you want to use another party’s IP.
-There are many reasons why companies may want to license IP from other companies.
-Some of these reasons include:
+Companies typically license IP from other organizations for three strategic reasons:

-• A marketing campaign with the licensor: These can be incredibly successful if done correctly.
-A famous example is the annual “McDonald’s Monopoly” campaign involving McDonald’s and Hasbro.
+- Marketing campaigns with the licensor: These collaborations can be incredibly successful when executed correctly, such as the annual “McDonald’s Monopoly” campaign involving McDonald’s and Hasbro.

-• Settlement of patent litigation: This usually entails the plaintiff (licensor) granting the defendant (licensee) a license to use the disputed IP.
+- Settlement of patent litigation: This arrangement typically involves the plaintiff (licensor) granting the defendant (licensee) a license to use the disputed IP.

 Parts of an inbound agreement